material-components/material-components-web/packages/mdc-ripple/README.md

 But as far as we know, no browsers yet support it.
 We have added a `@supports` clause into our code to make sure that it can be used as soon as browsers adopt it, but for now this means that _changes to your theme via a custom variable will not propagate to ripples._ We don't see this being a gigantic issue as we envision most users configuring one theme via sass.
 For places where you do need this, special treatment will have to be given.

+### The util API

+External frameworks and libraries can use the following utility methods when integrating a component.

+#### util.supportsCssVariables(windowObj) => Boolean

+Determine whether the current browser supports CSS variables (custom properties).

+#### util.applyPassive(globalObj = window, forceRefresh = false) => object

+Determine whether the current browser supports passive event listeners, and if so, use them.

+#### getMatchesProperty(HTMLElementPrototype) => Function

+Choose the correct matches property to use on the current browser.

+#### getNormalizedEventCoords(ev, pageOffset, clientRect) => object

+Determines X/Y coordinates of an event normalized for touch events and ripples.